 - Exercise regularly and keep your weight consistent.

 - Avoid alcohol and smoking during pregnancy.
 Limit caffeine consumption.

-- Take prenatal vitamins and folic acid supplements every day, after consulting your doctor, and do not miss follow-up visits, if any.
+- Take prenatal vitamins and folic acid supplements every day after consulting your doctor, and do not miss follow-up visits, if any.

 - Do not neglect any abnormal vaginal discharge.